 Largemouth bass started out in the eastern United States.
-It has since been introduced throughout the world, sans Antarctica, to the rest of the United States, South America, Mexico, and even to Africa.
+They have since been introduced throughout the world, sans Antarctica, to the rest of the United States, South America, Mexico, and even to Africa.
 These bass are typically the apex predator in their habitat.
 They hide in aquatic vegetation, between large stones, or under roots and limbs of sunken trees, waiting to strike at prey from their hidden location.
 Bass tend to prefer calm, quiet, warm water but are able to cope with other conditions as well.
 These cool critters are found in lakes, ponds, reservoirs, rivers, and steams.
 Due to their abundant numbers they are listed as Least Concern by the IUCN.
 This article is on special request from my friend Tyler.

 First the Stats…